Henrik-Nordlund/IT-Infrastructure-Projects/Lab 1 – Microsoft Entra ID Corporate Identity Structure/README.md

 **Expected result → Passed**

 ## Lessons Learned
-Automation with PowerShell can considerably ease allocation of attributes to users among other tasks when there are many users.
+Automation with PowerShell can considerably ease assigning attributes to users among other tasks when there are many users.
+Security groups are meant for access control/permissions and M365 groups for collaboration only.

 ## References